1952 Farnborough Airshow crash: Investigation

 Author Brian Rivas, who co-wrote the 1982 book John Derry, The Story of Britain's First Supersonic Pilot suggested that as Derry straightened up the aircraft and pulled into a climb, the outer part of the starboard wing failed and broke off followed by the same section of the port wing.
-The subsequent sudden change to the centre of gravity made the aircraft "rear up", tearing off the cockpit section, the two engines and the tailplane.
+The subsequent sudden change to the centre of pressure made the aircraft "rear up", tearing off the cockpit section, the two engines and the tailplane.
 The break-up of the DH.110 took less than one second.
 According to Rivas, subsequent investigations showed that the wing failed because it had only 64% of its intended strength.
 The redesigned DH.110 resumed flights in June 1953 and was eventually developed into the de Havilland Sea Vixen naval fighter.

 More stringent airshow safety measures were subsequently introduced: jets were obliged to keep at least 230 m from crowds if flying straight and 450 m when performing manoeuvres, and always at an altitude of at least 150 m.